-In an average concepts class, students who do not know how to use a mouse or keyboard sit next to those who spend hours on the Internet.
+Finding a way to teach a diverse classroom effectively is a challenge.
+In an average concepts class, I have students who do not know how to use a mouse or keyboard sit next to those who spend hours on the Internet.
 Some may have installed an operating system or put together their own computer.
 One student feels overwhelmed while another incorrectly thinks that a specific computer skill equates to an automatic "A" for the course.
-So, in addition to teaching, the instructor's job is to provide encouragement to the less-prepared while convincing the overconfident that there really is more to learn.
+So, in addition to teaching, my job is to provide encouragement to the less-prepared while convincing the over-confident that there really is more to learn.